Get a Precision Second Opinion now!

 Unfortunately, this specific combination of genetic mutations results in a very aggressive and highly metastatic form of colon cancer that is unlikely to respond to most standard therapies.
 We predicted a likely survival time of less than 1.5 years from the time of his initial diagnosis.

-Our cancer experts wanted to know the status of Tom’s tumours well before his surgery.
+Our cancer research and patient advocacy experts wanted to know the status of Tom’s tumours well before his surgery.
 So prior to his surgery, we facilitated a liquid biopsy to detect the level of Tom’s KRAS mutation.

 Since Tom’s KRAS mutation is unique to his tumour cells, we could measure the amount of the KRAS mutation before and after a therapy to get an idea of the relative amount of tumour cells in his body.
 If the treatment was working, we’d see a significant decrease in the percentage of the KRAS mutation in a sample of his blood.